 Even though Z’Tejas sits on the north side of Highway 360 near its interchange with Highway 183, you’d hardly know it sitting on their back patio surrounded by trees and overlooking a downward sloping terrain.
 The menu is distinctly southwestern, and the food is always delicious.
 Match that with a great view, and you’re living it up in Austin!

 Mozart’s is a coffee shop with amazing desserts.
 Its multi-level deck with picnic tables on Lake Austin provides a great spot to sip and chat, read, study or relax.
-Once night falls, the water, soft lighting and breeze make this place a perfect last stop on a date.
+Once night falls, the water, soft lighting and breezes make this place a perfect last stop on a date.

-Red’s Porch is a great gathering spot for people to unwind with some drinks, appetizers and friendly games.
+Red’s Porch is a great gathering spot for people to unwind with some drinks, appetizers, and friendly games.
 Their outdoor seating areas overlook the Barton Creek greenbelt.
 Their weekend brunch will leave you satisfied until — or perhaps past — dinner time.

 Waterloo Ice House has several locations around town, but if you want to experience the best outdoor dining this local chain has to offer, head to the location on Highway 360 and RM 2222.
 The patio has shade trees for the adults and a playscape for the kids.
 Don’t miss out on the migas!